 Self-isolate for fourteen days.
 If you develop cold or flu symptoms during that time, self-isolate for ten days from the onset of symptoms.
-Please seek medical assistance if you develop more severe symptoms or your symptoms have not resolved within ten days.
-Please see www.bccdc.ca/health-info/diseases-conditions/covid-19 for tips on self-isolation.
+Please seek medical assistance if you develop more severe symptoms or your symptoms have not improved within five to seven days.